Marvell Technology (MRVL)

 Marvell Technology Net Debt Position

-13. Key Takeaways from Marvell Technology’s Q4 Results
+13. Key Takeaways from Marvell Technology’s Q1 Results

-It was encouraging to see Marvell Technology beat analysts’ EPS expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-On the other hand, its inventory levels materially increased and its EBITDA missed.
-Overall, this was a weaker quarter.
-The stock traded down 13.3% to $78.23 immediately after reporting.
+It was good to see Marvell Technology provide revenue guidance for next quarter that slightly beat analysts’ expectations.
+We were also happy its EPS narrowly outperformed Wall Street’s estimates.
+Overall, this print had some key positives.
+The market seemed to be hoping for more, and the stock traded down 3.4% to $61.63 immediately after reporting.

 14. Is Now The Time To Buy Marvell Technology?

-Marvell Technology isn’t a terrible business, but it doesn’t pass our quality test.
-Although its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-And while the company’s strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cushion, the downside is its operating margins reveal poor profitability compared to other semiconductor companies.
+We think Marvell Technology is a solid business.
+First off, its revenue growth was exceptional over the last five years and is expected to accelerate over the next 12 months.
+And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cushion.

-Wall Street analysts have a consensus one-year price target of $98.30 on the company (compared to the current share price of $62.16).
+Wall Street analysts have a consensus one-year price target of $89.24 on the company (compared to the current share price of $75.35), implying they see 18.4% upside in buying Marvell Technology in the short term.